cembaykara/PeekDialog/README.md

 ##### With Packages.swift

-Add SwiftyEndpoint to your `Package.swift`:
+Add PeekDialog to your `Package.swift`:

 ```swift
 dependencies: [